What is Google Lens?

 Go to Google Image Search and select the camera icon from the search bar.
 You then have the option to upload an image from your computer, drag and drop, or paste the URL of the image you’re interested in.

-Once searched, you’ll see a few options, including Search, Text and Translate.
+Once searched, you’ll see a few options, including SearchText and Translate.
 Use your mouse or touchpad to adjust the size of the frame if Google hasn’t got it quite right.

-You can also use reverse image search directly from a website.
+Another option is to use reverse image search directly from a website.
 Right click an image and select either Search image with Google Lens or Visual Search.
 Be aware that this option doesn’t allow you to adjust the frame size.

-Google Lens and SEO
+Google Lens and SEO: how to optimise

 Like Search, Discovery, Ads, Google Shopping, and more, Google Lens is an opportunity to direct more traffic to your website.